iffybooks/steganography-for-everyone/README.md

 ❏ Open the **Terminal** application.
 You can search for it using Spotlight or find it in this directory: `/Applications/Utilities/`

-❏ Go to the following URL and follow the instructions to install the Homebrew package manager.
+❏ Go to the following URL and follow the instructions to install the **Homebrew** package manager.
 You'll need to copy a line of code, paste it into your terminal, and press enter.

 https://brew.sh

 *Warning:* If you haven't used the command line much before, at this point you'll be prompted to install a bundle of tools and libraries from Apple that will take a long time to download (possibly 20 minutes or more).
 If you're at an in-person workshop, you may want to skip this step and finish at home.

-❏ Once Homebrew in installed, run the following command to install ImageMagick:
+❏ Once Homebrew is installed, run the following command to install **ImageMagick**:

 ```
 brew install imagemagick